American Meteorological Society: Meetings and events

 AMS organizes a large number national and international meetings, specialized conferences and workshops.
 Annually, more than 6,000 people attend AMS meetings covering science, technology and applications in the atmospheric and related oceanographic and hydrologic sciences.
-In addition to the AMS Annual Meeting, the 98th of which was held in Austin, Texas in 2018, a number of specialty meetings are held each year.
+In addition to the AMS Annual Meeting, the most recent of which was held in Baltimore, Maryland, United States, during 28 January to 1 February 2024, a number of specialty meetings are held each year.
 AMS records oral presentations given at its meetings and posts them online for anyone to view free of charge.

-Over thirty conferences and symposia are held concurrently during the AMS Annual Meeting, during which more than 2000 Oral Presentations are given, and more than 1000 Posters are presented.
-The AMS Annual Meeting also features an exhibits program, where companies and organizations participate.
+Over thirty conferences and symposia are held concurrently during the AMS Annual Meeting, during which more than 2000 Oral Presentations are given, and more than 1000 Posters are presented by both professionals and students.
+The AMS Annual Meeting also features an exhibits program, where companies, universities, and organizations participate.

 Education Program

 The AMS Education Program offers training, workshops, and undergraduate course curriculum to educate the next generation and increase scientific literacy.
 It claims to have trained over 100,000 teachers.

-AMS partners with NOAA, NASA the NSF and the U.S. Navy to offer a suite of teacher professional development programs, including three DataStreme courses, Project ATMOSPHERE, and the Maury Project.
+AMS partners with the National Oceanic and Atmospheric Administration, NASA, National Science Foundation, and U.S. Navy to offer a suite of teacher professional development programs, including three DataStreme courses, Project ATMOSPHERE, and the Maury Project.
 Textbooks and Investigations Manuals used in AMS DataStreme and Undergraduate Courses are dynamic eBooks with web-based features.
 Many AMS members contribute to the creation and editing of course materials.